artsy/artsy.github.io/_posts/2018-01-24-kubernetes-and-hokusai.markdown

             - push
 ```

 The initial build on `master` built and pushed the server image, but the deploy failed.
-It's a Catch-22: we can't deploy until we have an image, but we only want to build images on CI, so we expect the first deploy to fail.
+This is a [bug][] that's being tracked in Hokusai – I'm sure it'll get squashed on the road to a 1.0.
+See, it's a Catch-22: we can't deploy until we have an image, but we only want to build images on CI, so the first deploy is expected to fail.

 Once the initial image was pushed, I ran `hokusai staging env create` locally to create the staging environment.
 I was able to set staging environment variables using `hokusai staging env set NAME=VALUE`, but unlike Heroku, I had to manually restart the server using `hokusai staging refresh` after adding the environment variables.